 Instructions

-Season + Sear Meat: Place beef on a large plate and season generously with salt and pepper.
+Season + Sear Meat: Place 2 ½ pounds boneless beef chuck roast on a large plate and season generously with kosher salt and ground black pepper.
 Add 1 tablespoon olive oil (or butter) to a large dutch oven and bring to medium-high heat.
 Place beef roast inside, searing 1-3 minutes per side.
 Remove and place on a clean plate, set aside.

-Braise: Return seared beef roast to dutch oven along with the head of garlic, fresh thyme and beef soup bones.
+Braise: Return seared beef roast to dutch oven along with 1 head of garlic (with top cut off), 4-5 sprigs fresh thyme and beef soup bones.
 Cover and allow to come to a boil, then turn off stove and transfer Dutch oven to the oven.
-Let cook approx. 3-4 hours or until the internal temperature of the roast, at it's thickest point, reaches between 195-210 degrees F. (this is the temp at which it will fall apart nicely).
+Let cook approx. 3-4 hours or until the internal temperature of the roast, at it's thickest point, reaches between 195-210℉ (this is the temp at which it will fall apart nicely).

 Add Vegetables + Potatoes: Approximately 30-60 minutes before the roast is done, add the potatoes, carrots and pearl onions.
 You can add earlier, if you want really soft veggies - up to you!

-Rest + Cooking Liquid: Once your beef has reached an internal temp of between 195-210 degrees F. and your veggies are soft, but firm - transfer the roast and veggies to a platter and cover with foil to let the beef rest.
+Rest + Cooking Liquid: Once your beef has reached an internal temp of between 195-210℉ and your veggies are soft, but firm - transfer the roast and veggies to a platter and cover with foil to let the beef rest.
 Strain the remaining liquid into a glass measuring cup and let fat naturally rise to the top - skim off the fat and discard.

 Adjust Gravy: To make the gravy thinner, simply add additional splashes of beef broth.
 Taste and add some salt and pepper, if desired.